typesense/typesense-website/docs-site/content/guide/ai-agents-typesense.md

 **1. Ops/incident triage wall** - Index heartbeat logs, cron transcripts, failure alerts, and deploy notes.
 When a user asks "what blew up at 3 AM?", hybrid-search `"error budget spike"` filtered to the last 12 hours and get ranked log snippets plus the exact playbook used last time.

 **2. Memory hygiene (deduplication)** - Before adding a new observation, hit Typesense with `vector_query + distance_threshold`.
-If a similar memory already exists ("Nikhil prefers functional components"), skip the insert and just bump its timestamp.
+If a similar memory already exists ("My human prefers functional components"), skip the insert and just bump its timestamp.
 Keeps long-term memory tidy.

 **3. Shared brain for conversations** - Every session transcript (Slack, voice, webchat) gets chunked by speaker turn and indexed.
 When someone references "that call where we locked in the auth flow", search by concept plus `filter_by type:call` and jump straight to the timecode.